A beginner's guide: Get started in sailing

-Find your local club or centre and get out on the water this summer
+Interested in sailing?
+Find your local club or training centre and get out on the water this summer!

-If you want to know more about getting started in sailing, you’ve come to the right place.
+If you've been inspired by the Team GB sailors and windsurfers at the Paris 2024 Olympics and want to know more about how to get started in sailing, you’ve come to the right place.

-Here are our top tips to get afloat this summer…
+Here are the RYA’s top tips to help you get afloat this season…

 Where it all begins